Jerusalem–Khan railway station: Restoration and reopening as an entertainment venue

 After its closure, the station sat abandoned and suffered from neglect and vandalism.
 In the 2000s, the area around the station was used for cultural events such as the Jerusalem Film Festival, Jerusalem Jazz Festival and Israel Festival.

 In May 2013, the station reopened as HaTakhana HaRishona ("The First Station"), a culture and entertainment venue.
 The $9.3 million refurbishment was financed by the Jerusalem Municipality and the Jerusalem Development Authority.
 The 4,000 sq.m. rail yard now features wooden decks, food stalls and umbrella-topped vendor carts.
 Several restaurants and pubs have opened in the area, and an exhibition of historic photographs is displayed inside the station house.
 The site hosts musical, literary and artistic events, and adjoins a bike path that links it to the Train Track Park, a walking and cycling path built along the route of the old train tracks.
 The line's other original terminus, the Jaffa train station, also underwent a similar restoration which was completed in 2009.
+In 2017, the Railway Station compound resumed hosting the Hebrew Book Week, after having moved between various locations in the city, and has hosted it there ever since.